-So how exactly did Salomon achieve this 900 gram savings per pair?
-Most of the savings comes from the new Pebax PU lower shell as Pebax is inherently lighter while still being strong, hence its prevalence through out the alpine touring boot market.
+So how exactly did Salomon achieve this 900-gram savings per pair?
+Most of the savings come from the new Pebax PU lower shell as Pebax is inherently lighter while still being strong, hence its prevalence throughout the alpine touring boot market.
 The rest of the grams were shaved off of the liner itself.
 While Salomon did not sacrifice any quality or comfort in the liner department they did save 133 grams overall.
 The new liner has a lot less plastic in it and small things like the lace’s pull tab have been reduced down to nothing.
-In addition to reduced weight I found the new liner much more comfortable with a built in flex zone which allows the liner to bend when in walk mode.
+In addition to the reduced weight, I found the new liner much more comfortable with a built-in flex zone which allows the liner to bend when in walk mode.
 The padding material is adequate enough to keep your feet nice and warm and eliminates any pressure points that could be created by the shell.
-Salomon kept the thermoform-able option with the Quest Max BC 120 liner so you are able to ratchet up the comfort even more should they not fit well enough out of the box.
+Salomon kept the thermoform-able option with the Quest Max BC 120 liner so you are able to ratchet up the comfort, even more, should they not fit well enough out of the box.
 Magnesium buckles are the final piece of the puzzle which enable the new Quest Max BC 120 Boot to come in at almost 20% lighter - a great benefit in my books.

 As you will no doubt notice in the photos that follow, we did not get to review the Salomon Quest Max BC 120 Boots with interchangeable bi-material toe and heel pieces that come with DIN touring soles (aka tech fitting) but we trust that these would be of the same quality as those made for the Salomon Quest Max 120 Boots.

 Rather than repeat all of the features from the Salomon Quest Max 120 Boots that made it into the Salomon Quest Max BC 120 Boots, I will refer you over to the previous review here and I will merely summarize things below.
-If you are interested in Salomons new skis for this sseason have a read of the Salomon Q-105 skis and Q-98 skis and from last season there is hte Salomon Rocker2 108 skis.
+If you are interested in Salomons new skis for this season have a read of the Salomon Q-105 skis and Q-98 skis and from last season there are the Salomon Rocker2 108 skis.

 If your time is limited or you are adverse to reading then have a gander of the video below for the concise video version of this review: